< Notes...

 Kid received not one, but two of these offers on the mail today.
 Both have a full blown plastic, RFID chip, debit card in it.
 When someone wonder how, or why, the bank went belly up, remember this.

-oobie finances rants
+finances oobie rants

 26 Nov 2025 @ 10:22:15